-The global need for decarbonisation requires a radical shift in electricity generation mix.
+The global need for a reduction in carbon dioxide requires a radical shift in the electricity generation mix.
 The 'business as usual' option is not sustainable on the grounds of energy security, affordability and environmental impacts in the light of global warming.
 Nuclear energy is currently the only option that can globally deliver low-carbon base load electricity at competitive prices.
 Projections range a nuclear share of between 24% and 38% of global electricity production by 2050.
 Currently around 65 countries are implementing or planning new nuclear power programmes.

 Of course, new build power stations are just part of the equation, as current nuclear nations are also seeking to extend the lives of their existing nuclear power stations.
 Operators of nuclear power plants that have an original design life of 30-40 years are undertaking extensive structural integrity assessments and refurbishment in order to ensure the long-term safety of the plants.
 TWI has provided support for the maintenance and operation of reactors such as the AP1000 and the EPR1000, offering international experience ranging from the United States to Europe and further afield.

 TWI has over 70 Member companies that operate in the global nuclear industry.
 Such companies cover the complete spectrum of activities from power utilities, fuel cycle companies, research and development organisations, regulators and a large range of engineering contractors from both the civil and defence sectors.
 To date, over 800 separate nuclear projects have been completed over a period of some 35 years.
 Activities have included: